SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex1/README.md

    ![Behavior Projection](images/behaviorprojection01.png)

-    Please **ignore** the warning about provider contract displayed in the editor.
+    Please **ignore** the warning about provider contract displayed in the editor and in the _Problems_ view.

    ![Behavior Projection - Warning](images/behaviorprojection02.png)